 The name of a declared element shall not have the same name as any other element in its partially flattened enclosing class.
-A component shall not have the same name as its type specifier.
 However, the internal flattening of a class can in some cases be interpreted as having two elements with the same name; these cases are described in section 5.5, and section 7.3.

 '''

 record R

 Real x;

 end R;

 model M // wrong Modelica model

-R R; // not correct, since component name and type specifier are identical equation
+R R; // not correct, since component name and type specifier are identical

+equation

 R.x = 0;

 end M;

 '''